josgutie/cephfs-top-exporter/README.md

    - The files needed are:
      - ceph.conf
      - ceph.client.fstop.keyring
-   - For more details review the following link [CephFS Top Utility](https://docs.ceph.com/en/reef/cephfs/cephfs-top/)
+   - For more details review the following link https://docs.ceph.com/en/reef/cephfs/cephfs-top/

 ### 3. Run the image